 - Slowly mix half of the milk into the egg mixture, stirring the eggs as you pour the hot milk into them.

-- Add the egg mixture back into the remaining milk and continue to simmer for about 5-7 minutes until the mixture has slightly thickened, use a rubber spatula to stir the mixture constantly, getting into all the corners.
+- Add the egg mixture back into the remaining milk along with the vanilla and continue to simmer for about 5-7 minutes until the mixture has slightly thickened, use a rubber spatula to stir the mixture constantly, getting into all the corners.

 - (The Creme Anglaise should be thick enough that when you run your finger through a coating on a spoon it remains separated.)

 - You may strain the Creme Anglaise if it looks like it might have cooked egg in it, but if you're careful you should not need to. **